Aiven-Labs/data-pipeline-evolution-batch-streaming-apache-flink/README.md

 Please note that the project explicitly does not require a CLA (Contributor License Agreement) from its contributors.

+The characters of Teenage Mutant Ninja Turtles are a copyrighted and trademarked element of Nickelodeon (Paramount).

 ## Contact

 Bug reports and patches are very welcome, please post them as GitHub issues and pull requests at https://github.com/aiven-labs/data-pipeline-evolution-batch-streaming-apache-flink .